sean-qin-usa/imc-prosperity-4/README.md

 # IMC Prosperity 4 — Writeup

 This is the writeup of my IMC Prosperity 4 entry (2026 edition, run April 14–30, 2026), competed solo from day one.
 The repo covers what I built, what worked, what didn't, and what I'd do differently.
 Source code lives in [code/](./code) (a snapshot of my working repo); the per-round writeups in this folder cover the reasoning.
-The piece I'm proudest of is the round-3 manual challenge — the Bio-Pod bid finished world #7.
-Writeup in [round_3.md](./round_3.md) and [context.md](./context.md).

 ## Start here